JustinAbner/DataScience_Portfolio/SQLite and User Data/README.md

 # SQLite and User Data

-## Using Python's SQLite package, a database was created and filled with data.
-Utilizing SQL query capabilities, users were filtered out by specific criteria.
+## Using Python's SQLite package, a database was initiated, and a table was created.
+Upon filling the table with data, SQL querying capabilities were utilized to search the table by specific criteria.